Small Giants: Companies That Choose to Be Great Instead of Big by Bo Burlingham is a business book published in 2005.

 - Extraordinary Customer Relations

-- Commonly had generous benefits (health insurance, 401k match, education program, etc)
+- Generous benefits (health insurance, 401(k) match, education programs)

-- Result → warm, upbeat, closely-knit corporate culture that also is appealing to customers
+- Resulting in a warm, closely-knit corporate culture that resonates with customers

-- Direct Human Connection → emotional bond of mutual caring
+- Direct Human Connection – Emotional bond based on mutual care

 Galt’s Gulch